Become a Volunteer for our Chapter

 - Have access to email, the internet.

-- Sign the IIBA Volunteer Agreement (external link on Google Forms) which houses our NDA.
-Depending on the volunteer opportunity, possible additional document may include:
+- Sign the IIBA Volunteer Agreement which houses our NDA.
+Depending on the volunteer opportunity, additional documents may include:

 - IIBA Policy and Expectations for Volunteers